 If you want to apply for car finance but suspect you may have a poor credit profile, or no credit history at all, you may be wondering “Can I get car finance without a credit check?”.
-The reality is that all regulated lenders perform credit and affordability checks as part of their commitment to responsible lending.
+You may be surprised to know that all regulated lenders perform credit and affordability checks as part of their commitment to responsible lending.
 However, this shouldn’t put you off applying.
 There are plenty of finance options for those with less than perfect credit files.
 It is also possible to check your car finance eligibility using soft search.

 Why do lenders do a credit check?

 Lenders have an obligation to lend money responsibly.
-It can be frustrating knowing that your finances and credit profile will be scrutinized but this ensures that you are not lent more money than you can afford (called ‘affordability’), and that the finance product you are sold is suitable for your circumstances.
+It can be frustrating knowing that your finances and credit profile will be scrutinized.
+However, this ensures that you are not lent more money than you can afford (called ‘affordability’).
+It also confirms that the finance product you are sold is suitable for your circumstances.

 Whilst there are some payday lenders who will offer finance without a credit check, you will be charged enormous rates of interest to accommodate the increased risk of lending.
-This can be unaffordable for larger loans, such as buying a car.
+This is likely to be unaffordable for larger loans, such as buying a car.

-By having a credit check done, this ensures you are offered the correct rate of interest for your circumstances, rather than over-paying.
+By having a credit check done, this makes sure you are offered the correct rate of interest for your circumstances, rather than over-paying.

 Soft search versus hard search